clintlosee/personal-goals/README.md

 - [ ] Look at Angular 2 Updates
 - [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)
 - [ ] Progress on Find-A-Lens website
-- [x] Continue to convert portfolio to Angular 2
+- [ ] Continue to convert portfolio to Angular 2
-- [x] Fix WordPress theme for devthirty5 Blog - menu not working
+- [ ] WordPress theme updates for devthirty5 Blog
 - [ ] Continue Java/Angular course
-- [ ] Continue Angular 2 course
 - [ ] Continue Python course
-- [ ] Pando Fall Photo Trip?
-- [ ] Willow Lake Photo Trip?
 - [ ] Look into Surge for portfolio site hosting
 - [ ] See if I can fix image loading with Webpack in Angular 2 on portfolio site
-- [ ] Look into DVD storage/ripping
+- [ ] DVD storage/ripping
-- [x] Invoice for Rita office Project
+- [ ] Order prints Rita office Project
-- [x] Order prints for Lunceford client
+- [ ] Follow up on Utah Valley Hospital images with Landon
+- [ ] Figure out ordering process from Art Decour (Tracy Behunin)

 ### This Week's Reading/Watching List: